 DOJ Uvalde report says law enforcement response to school shooting was a failure

-Washington — The Justice Department on Thursday released a hard-hitting report on the response by law enforcement to the 2022 mass shooting in Uvalde, Texas, calling it a "failure" and citing a host of issues that allowed the attack to go on even as scores of police officers were on the scene.
+Washington — The Justice Department on Thursday released a hard-hitting report on the response by law enforcement to the 2022 mass shooting in Uvalde, Texas, pointing to a series of "cascading failures" that ultimately left nearly three dozen elementary school students and their teachers trapped inside a classroom with the gunman while police stayed outside.

-Launched in late May 2022 at the behest of Uvalde Mayor Don McLaughlin soon after the shooting that took the lives of 19 children and two teachers, the "critical incident review" sought to provide an independent account of law enforcement responses and identify lessons to be learned and applied to future active shooter events.
+Launched in late May 2022 at the behest of Uvalde Mayor Don McLaughlin soon after the shooting that killed 19 children and two teachers, the "critical incident review" sought to provide an independent account of law enforcement responses and identify lessons to be learned and applied to future active shooter events.
 It provides a federal accounting of the events that took place at Robb Elementary School and shocked the nation and Uvalde community, which is still reeling from the massacre.

-"The response to the May 24, 2022, mass casualty incident at Robb Elementary School was a failure," the 575-page report states.
+"A series of major failures — failures in leadership in tactics, in communications, in training and in preparedness — were made by law enforcement and others responding to the mass shooting at Robb Elementary," Attorney General Merrick Garland said during a news conference from Uvalde.
+"As a result, 33 students and three of their teachers, many of whom had been shot, were trapped in a room with an active shooter for over an hour as law enforcement officials remained outside."

+The attorney general reiterated a key finding of the Justice Department's examination, stating that "The law enforcement response at Robb Elementary School on May 24, 2022, and in the hours and days after was a failure that should not have happened."

 The Justice Department found that 11 officers with the school district and Uvalde Police Department got to the school within three minutes of the shooter's arrival and headed to a classroom after hearing gunfire.
-But several of those officers retreated to take cover after they were hit by shrapnel as the gunman fired his weapon, a high-powered AR-15 rifle.
+But the officers retreated to take cover after two were hit by shrapnel as the gunman fired his weapon, a high-powered AR-15 rifle.
 It would be another hour before police tried to breach the classroom door again, the review found.

 "There is a great deal of confusion, miscommunication, and lack of urgency and a lack of incident command," according to the report.
 Though "overwhelming numbers of law enforcement" from different agencies went to the school, they did not receive accurate updates on the situation or direction on how to help response efforts because leadership didn't establish command and control, the review found.